Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 The developer has used Bootsrap's columns and grids layout options to make the site fully reponsive.
 Columns and grids are used in all sections of the sites and the site was designed through a mobile-first method.

 ## Testing

+All internal and external navigation links have been tested on the site.
+Form validation, the submit, and reset buttons have also been tested.
+The responsive design has also been tested using the Chrome Developer Tools.

 ### **Manual - testing user stories**
 **As a _novice hiker_ I want:**